 The following are topics relating to your motivation to study medicine, which you may be asked about during your interview, and suggestions for what to include in your answers:

 As well as receiving questions about why you have chosen to apply for medicine, you may also be asked why you aren’t drawn to a different career.
-If you mentioned your interest in the challenging academic side of medicine, or your desire to help others through your career choice, you may be asked why you haven’t chosen a different role which fulfils these elements.
+If you mentioned your interest in the challenging academic side of medicine, or your desire to help others through your career choice, you might be asked why you haven’t chosen a different role which fulfils these elements.
 Similarly, you may be asked why you have chosen medicine over a different healthcare profession or how you think your role as a doctor will vary from other healthcare professionals.

 As we touched on in the ‘Why Medicine?’ section, discussing the combination of academic study and scientific knowledge with the social aspects of working with patients, is a useful tactic.
 In this instance, it will support you to justify why you have chosen medicine over a different role which is academically challenging or in which you can help others.